 What to Look for In a Pair of Character Shoes

 haracter shoes: they’re comfortable, versatile and give a dancer the perfect amount of flexibility and support to do choreographic combinations over and over again.
-From finding the perfect style for your needs to choosing the correct color, use this handy guide to help with your character shoes purchase:
+From finding the perfect style for your needs to choosing the correct color, use this handy guide to help with your character shoe purchase:

 Style.
 Many women prefer the sophistication of a T-strap or cross-strap to the more traditional single-strap.
-Open styles in particular appear to elongate the leg—which is important to give an even more dramatic appearance to your movement.
+Open styles, in particular, appear to elongate the leg—which is important to give an even more dramatic appearance to your movement.
 However, Mary Jane designs can be equally elegant, especially if they have a higher heel.

 Color.
 Most performers will eventually invest in at least one pair of black character shoes and one tan or brown pair.
 If choosing between the two colors, consider that shoes in a skin-tone will make the legs look longer, while black may be more appropriate with dark pants or tights.
 Consider your typical audition and rehearsal attire when selecting character shoe color, but be prepared to purchase another pair should a costumer require it for your character.

 Height.
 Low, 1-inch heels can make the legs look short and are generally more appropriate for the youngest or oldest performers.
 On the other hand, very high heels may inhibit the performer’s movement.
 Most adult females will feel comfortable in a 2 to 2 ½-inch heel.